sass/sass/spec/js-api/deprecations.d.ts.md

 The major version.

-This must be a non-negative integer.
+This will always be a non-negative integer.

 ```ts
 readonly major: number;